 You may be able to get extra cashback using alternative comparisons

-Sometimes it's possible to get more than the £30 cashback Cheap Energy Club gives for switching your energy tariff.
+Sometimes it's possible to get more than the £30 cashback Cheap Energy Club usually gives for switching your energy tariff.
 But remember that via these comparisons, you won't get free monitoring of your energy tariff to ensure you're permanently on the cheapest deal.

 Cashback boost for hot tariff* when you switch with Energyhelpline